NikolausKurcz/CV/content/publication/FHJ_BSc2/index.md

 publication: "Bachelor's Degree in Aviation at FH JOANNEUM"
 publication_short: ""

-abstract: The canopy of a paraglider is suspended by a lot of suspension lines.
+abstract: "The canopy of a paraglider is suspended by a lot of suspension lines.
 To minimize elongation, the latest available high tech fibers are used, commonly ultra high modulus Polyethylene and Aramid.
 These materials have a very good creep and elastic stretch resistance, but with the demand of more efficient wings the tolerances get smaller.